 - Add roux and cheese to the soup.
 Turn slow cooker to high and cook for an additional 30 minutes, stirring a few times until the cheese melts.

-- Serve with optional toppings immediately.
+- Spoon it into bowls with optional toppings immediately.

 Tips for the best cheeseburger soup

 Get the leanest ground beef you can.
 I buy 90% or 93% lean, depending on the store I'm shopping at (they don't all carry 93%).
 Make sure you drain the grease off after you brown it.

 My favorite potatoes are Yukon golds, but they can get a little mushy in the slow cooker.
 I recommend that you use Russets instead, as those are a bit more firm.
 I would not recommend red potatoes in this recipe.

 Velveeta makes all the difference.
 Velveeta makes this soup thick and creamy.
 As I have said above, it is possible to use shredded cheese, and the soup will still taste great, but it will have a thinner, runnier consistency.

 Can you make cheeseburger soup on the stove?